umich-arc/postgres-ssl/README.md

 - Configure SSL options via environment variables
 - Allow certs to reside in a different directory (and configure via env)
-- Support multiple versions of Postgres (Currently pinned to 9.6)
+- Support multiple versions of Postgres (Currently pinned to 9.6) - Now defaults to 9.6 but can be built to any version by using the DB_VERSION arg at build time
 - TravisCI integration / Auto push to Hub